 Cecilia Salcedo-Guevara is a multidisciplinary graphic designer based in Toronto.
 She is an award winning designer with a Bachelor of Design from OCAD University.
 Cecilia's practice revolves around reflecting on her identity as a Venezuelan immigrant, as well as environmental justice, and community building projects.
 With her design she seeks to better understand the intersections of her own identity, using design as a form of expression and catharsis.
 Her work also serves to bring these issues to the public and create accessible work that the broad population can learn from.

 denirée isabel is an artist, writer, and dreamer.
 Using her textile background to employ large scale installation, performance, and participatory/community art.
 Navigating the sticky terrains of emotionality and presence, she creates space that prioritizes sharing and healing for herself and her audience.
 All with the ethos of experimentation, curiosity, and care.

-Sebastián Rodríguez y Vasti is a Venezuelan artist based in Toronto, and his work currently deals with migration, positionality and the influence of language.
+Sebastián Rodríguez y Vasti is a multidisciplinary artist based in Toronto.
+His work currently deals with migration, positionality and the influence of language.
 Through a variety of media, including video, installation, performance, VR and text, he explores the impact of mass migration in himself and those around him, and also studies the processes through which his own work is made.